Best Food Processor

 Hamilton Beach 70725 12-Cup Stack & Snap

 If you are shopping for new kitchen appliances on a tighter budget, then the Hamilton Beach 12-Cup Stack & Snap is another model that we would highly recommend.
 It scores just below the Hamilton Beach 10-Cup and costs roughly the same, also earning it an award for its excellent value.
-The Stack & Snap did a great job of mixing up dough and impressed us with its shredding and slicing capabilities.
+The Stack & Snap impressed us with its shredding and slicing capabilities and did a great job of mixing up dough.
 This product makes uniform slices and fairly even shreds without too much of a struggle.
 It's also easy to clean.

-Unfortunately, the Stack & Snap proved to be a disappointment when it came to chopping performance and was subpar in our pureeing metric.
+Unfortunately, the Stack & Snap was subpar in our pureeing metric and proved to be a disappointment when it came to chopping performance.
 It is a bit hard to regulate the size of the chopped food, and this model wasn't the best at achieving repeatable test results.
 The hummus was also a little coarser than other models, and there were still large garlic chunks after pureeing our tomato sauce.
 It isn't the perfect processor, but it's a great value option and one of the best if you are looking to save some cash.

 Read review: Hamilton Beach 70725 12-Cup Stack & Snap